tdymel/sparkle-squad/src/content/blog/en/post1.md

 Mixed volleyball in Hamburg is more than just a sport; it's a community that combines fun, fitness, and friendly competition.
 Whether a beginner or an experienced player, everyone can find a team that suits them in Hamburg.

 Would you also like to be part of our Mixed/Hobby Volleyball Team in Hamburg Hamm?
-Do you have a solid playing level between Bezirksklasse and Landesliga?
+Do you have solid foundations?
 Then [contact](/en/contact/) us via email or on Instagram and come by for a trial practice!